DropleX: Liquid sensing on tablet touchscreens: Evaluation

-We show the confusion matrix performance for the three tasks in Fig.~\ref{fig:binary}b--d, the results show that the overall accuracy of these classifiers are all above 96\%.
-In the case of soda spiking the rate of false positives is less than 1\%.
-For wine adulteration detection, we note this is a more challenging case as wine already contains alcohol so when it is contaminated with certain concentrations of alcohol, it is more challenging to detect the adulterated sample, however the overall accuracy is 96.1\%.
+We show the confusion matrix performance for the three tasks in Fig.~\ref{fig:binary}b--d, the results show that the overall accuracy of these classifiers are all above \red{89\%}.
+In the case of soda spiking the rate of false positives is less than \red{2\%}.
+For wine adulteration detection, we note this is a more challenging case as wine already contains alcohol so when it is contaminated with certain concentrations of alcohol, it is more challenging to detect the adulterated sample, however the overall accuracy is \red{89.1\%}.
 In the case of milk adulteration, the overall classification accuracy reaches 98.1\%.
 Notably, for detergent adulteration, which poses genuine health risks to humans, the false detection rate is 0.0\%, indicating that the system can reliably distinguish even subtle forms of contamination.
-These results collectively demonstrate that our method provides a robust and reliable approach for detecting adulteration in various beverages and liquid foods.
+These results collectively demonstrate that capacitive touchscreen sensing can reliably distinguish adulterated from unadulterated liquids under controlled laboratory conditions with known adulterant types at relatively strong concentrations.
+We note that these scenarios represent a first feasibility demonstration and practical deployment would require evaluation across a broader range of adulterant types, concentrations, and operating conditions.